microsoftgraph/microsoft-graph-docs-contrib/concepts/search-concept-messages.md

 Message search results are sorted by **receivedDateTime** in descending order.

-Currently, message search applies to only users' own personal accounts, but not work or school accounts, and not in delegated mailboxes.
+Message search applies to work or school accounts.
+Users can search their own mailbox, but not in delegated mailboxes.
 See further [known limitations](#known-limitations) below.

+Message search will also look for attachments.
+The list [file types supported for attachments](https://docs.microsoft.com/en-us/SharePoint/technical-reference/default-crawled-file-name-extensions-and-parsed-file-types) is the same as the for SharePoint Online.

 ## Examples